Limousin cattle breed cow with cattle

 The International Consortium for Antimicrobial Stewardship in Agriculture (ICASA) is soliciting concepts for animal health research that accelerates antibiotic stewardship across the livestock supply chain.

-Liver abscesses, a condition caused by bacteria crossing from an animal’s gastrointestinal tract into the bloodstream and accumulating in the liver, affect roughly 20 percent of US beef cattle, although the incidence can be as high as 70 percent in some groups.
+Liver abscesses, a condition caused by bacteria crossing from an animal’s gastrointestinal tract into the bloodstream and accumulating in the liver, affect roughly 20 percent of U.S. beef cattle, although the incidence can be as high as 70 percent in some groups.
 The conditionis associated with reduced feed efficiency and greater trimming at harvest, negatively impacting industry profitability.
 Animal scientists and veterinarians do not fully understand how liver abscesses form and why incidence varies under different scenarios.

 ICASA is seeking letters of intent (LOI) for research supporting one of the following knowledge areas: